Teebusch/noah/README.md

 Often we want to add a column with pseudonyms to a data frame, using one or more columns as identifiers.
-In this example we use the diabetic retinopathy dataset from the `survival` There are two was to do add pseudonyms to a data frame with `noah`:
+In this example we use the diabetic retinopathy dataset from the `{survival}` package.
+There are two was to do add pseudonyms to a data frame with noah:

 #### Using `mutate()` and `pseudonymize()`